filiph/unsure/README.md

 # Unsure Calculator

-Just a stub for now.
-Please go to [filiph.github.io/unsure](https://filiph.github.io/unsure) to learn more about the Unsure Calculator.
+If you want to run the Unsure Calculator from source, this repository is for you.
+Otherwise, please go to [filiph.github.io/unsure](https://filiph.github.io/unsure) to learn more about the Unsure Calculator itself.

 ### Web example